QNetITQ/WaveFox/README.md

 #### Additional Indicator
 - `Style.Additional-Container-Indicator`

-### Tab bar shadows
+### Tab bar highlight

-Shadows are formed from a combination of blur and saturation.
+Specify the desired type and saturation.

 ![изображение](https://user-images.githubusercontent.com/85301851/152011749-4d5619b3-0fd8-40f9-a3dc-96be31839971.png)

 ##### v1.2.103 Beta

-Blur:
-- `Style.Main-Shadow-Blur-Low`
-- `Style.Main-Shadow-Blur-Medium`
+Type:
-- `Style.Main-Shadow-Blur-High`
+- `userChrome.Tab-Bar-Highlight-Type-Border'
-- `Style.Main-Shadow-Blur-Very-High`
+- `userChrome.Tab-Bar-Highlight-Type-Shadow`

 Saturation:
-- `Style.Main-Shadow-Saturation-Low`
-- `Style.Main-Shadow-Saturation-Medium`
-- `Style.Main-Shadow-Saturation-High`
+- `userChrome.Tab-Bar-Highlight-Saturation-Low`
-- `Style.Main-Shadow-Saturation-Very-High`
+- `userChrome.Tab-Bar-Highlight-Saturation-High`

 ##### v1.2.102

+Shadows are formed from a combination of blur and saturation.
 There are two shadows available for use.

 #### Main Shadow
 Blur: